Surveillance System For A Shopping Centre

 • Jason

-Jason is an expert in CCTV, door access, and video intercom systems with 10+ years of experience in the security industry.
-Graduated with a Mechanical Engineering Degree.
-Offering tailored solutions and exceptional customer service.
-He is committed to ensuring the safety and security of clients' businesses and homes.
+Jason is an expert in CCTV, door access, solar panels, and video intercom systems, with over 10 years of experience in the security industry.
+He graduated with a Mechanical Engineering degree.
+Jason offers tailored solutions and exceptional customer service, committed to ensuring the safety and security of clients' businesses and homes.
+When he's not working on security projects, he enjoys relaxing in his apartment, watching Netflix.